tangentecode/obsidian-notes/mathematics/contents-mathematics.md

 # Mathematics Vault

 This vault covers major topics in foundational mathematics.
-It links to each topic’s contents file:
+It links to each topic's contents file:

 - [[contents-arithmetic]]
 - [[contents-algebra]]